guilhermehas/guilhermehas.github.io/agda-posts/IntegerProductNotZero.lagda.md

 ---
 date: 2022-06-06
-title: Using pattern match in your favor
+title: Using pattern-match in your favor
 author: Guilherme
 ---

 # Motivation

-When I was proving a theorem of multiplication of two national numbers in Cubical Agda, I had to pattern match integers in 3 cases (positive, negative and zero).
+When I was proving a theorem of multiplication of two national numbers in Cubical Agda, I had to pattern-match integers in 3 cases (positive, negative, and zero).
 However, I would like to pattern match them in just two cases: zero or not zero.
 For that, it is necessary to create a record with that information and I will show it below.